-Activated Carbon is used in a wide range of phase applications.
+The Jacobi adsorbents are used in a wide range of applications.
 Adsorbents generally have a limited life time and need to be managed once they are saturated or the treatment objective is reached.
-Jacobi Services offers several disposal or recycling services in different facilities, depending on the processes in which they have been used..
+Jacobi Services offers several disposal recycling, valoristaion or disposal services in different facilities, depending on the properties of the spent material.

 Activated Carbon has a finite capacity for organic adsorption and has an almost unique characteristic in that what has been adsorbed is possible to remove by thermal treatment.
 Reactivation subjects the carbon to high temperature processing and simultaneously reduces the toxic adsorbate to basic inert compounds like water and carbon dioxide.